MicrosoftDocs/xamarin-docs/docs/tools/workbooks/install.md

 ### Windows

-Depending on how you acquired Workbooks & Inspector, you may have to perform two uninstallation procedures.
+Depending on how you acquired Workbooks, you may have to perform two uninstallation procedures.
 Please check both of these to completely uninstall the software.